itsanup1/Html-practice/README.md

 Access The New Portfolio Project on this url: https://my-projects-3ya.pages.dev/

+Access The Amazon clone on this url: https://html-practice-646.pages.dev/amazon-clone

 Access The YouTube clone on this url: https://youtube-clone-ujf.pages.dev

 Access The Rock-Paper-Scissors Project on this url: https://html-practice-646.pages.dev/Rock-Paper-Scissors